 The truth is always different from a lie.
 And the truth is you are loveable.
 Worthy.
 Valuable.
 More so than you can even imagine.
 Yes, you are.

-With a few simple steps and some more knowledge about shame, you can quit believing all the lies that shame serves up to you.
+I will share below a few simple steps and some more knowledge about shame that will help you start your journey to quit believing all the lies that shame serves up to you.
 You can be free.
 Shame free.

 We can’t change the shameful experiences that happened to us, but we can choose to change what we believe.
 We can stop believing the lies from shame and and choose to believe the truth.
 We can be in charge of our reactions and emotions to shame and see it and ourselves differently